 After years, they got close again

-After his return, Sarthak was busy dealing with illness in the family, as well as bowing to the inevitable, and marrying Lalita.
+After his return, Sarthak was busy dealing with illness in his family, as well as bowing to the inevitable, and marrying Lalita.
 For about two years, Sarthak and Aditi were not in regular contact.
 After his father passed away, they got back in touch, and their bond came alive once again, with Aditi coming to rely on Sarthak for the advice and support she lacked in her own marriage.

 Somewhere along the way, Sarthak confided in Aditi about an erotic dream he’d had about her.
 The next day, he was almost speechless when she teasingly asked him if he wanted to make it come true.
-Clandestinely in a secluded parking lot, the two finally went from emotional to somewhat physical – and it hasn’t stopped since.
-They meet every week, finding ways and avenues to spend time with each other and indulging in public displays of affections.
+Clandestinely in a secluded parking lot, the two finally went from the emotional to the physical – and it hasn’t stopped since.
+They meet every week, finding new ways and avenues to spend time with each other and indulging in public displays of affections.